trojan-gfw/trojan/docs/usage.md

   -v [ --version ]       print version and build info
 ```

-The default value for CONFIG is `/etc/trojan/config.json` in Linux and `config.json` in Windows.
+The default value for CONFIG is where the default config is installed in Linux and `config.json` in Windows.
 Trojan will not terminate if you leave it in the background.

 Make sure your [config file](config) is valid.
 Configuring trojan is not trivial: there are several ideas you need to understand and several pitfalls you might fall into.
 Unless you are an expert, you shouldn't configure a trojan server all by yourself.